f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

     65544 blade-1 drive-capacity-fault EVENT NA "Drive usage exceeded 4%, used=6%" "2025-12-19 21:49:46.001498857 UTC"
     65544 blade-1 drive-capacity-fault CLEAR ERROR "Running out of drive capacity" "2025-12-19 21:51:46.002314086 UTC"
     65544 blade-1 drive-capacity-fault ASSERT WARNING "Running out of drive capacity" "2025-12-19 21:51:46.002333837 UTC"
     65544 blade-1 drive-capacity-fault EVENT NA "Drive usage exceeded 2%, used=4%" "2025-12-19 21:51:46.002366398 UTC"
+    65544 blade-1 drive-capacity-fault EVENT NA "Drive usage with in range, used=2%" "2025-12-19 21:59:46.001895845 UTC"
     green-partition-chassis1-gsa-1#

-You can then issue the command **show cluster nodes node <blade-#> state disk-usage** to see the current status, and levels.
-Below you can see that blade-1 is still in a warning-limit state with current used-precent at 4%.
+You can issue the command **show cluster nodes node <blade-#> state disk-usage** to see the current disk-usage status, and levels.
+Below you can see that blade-1 is still in a crossed-warning-limit state with current used-precent at 4%.

 .. code-block:: bash